Ayush-Dube/dailyDiary/july2025/july25.md

 ```
 ## Highlighter
 here in this sentense we can ==really highlight== a word.  (not suppoeted in all)
 here in this sentense we can <mark> really highlight</mark> a word.
+or
+use single backtick `like this`

 ## Images
 - `![Alt text](image-url)`